Kasheftin/nuxt-nest-graphql-auth/README.md

   padding: $spacer * 4 // This variable is taken from Vuetify which is defined due to @import above
 ````

-Nuxt.js configuration has to be updated as well.
-Here's the final version of `nuxt.config.js`:
+Nuxt.js configuration also needs to be updated.
+Here is the final version of `nuxt.config.js`:

 ````javascript
 export default defineNuxtConfig({